This is a sponsored post.

 This giveaway is hosted by Box Roundup blog, and sponsored by Recipe Calendar.
-This giveaway is co-hosted by Deliciously Savvy, Ms Cat’s Honest World, Fabulous and Brunette.
+This giveaway is co-hosted by Easter Babes Theory.
 We have a great group of bloggers posting the giveaway, check out each blog if you have a chance – we are all there for you, our readers, and we are happy to read your comments to us, and are working hard every day on posting valuable content for you!

 Recipe Calendar is a new app that helps you design your daily meal schedule, choose meal plans from the app, add recipes, and also create shopping lists with groceries you need.
 This app helps to decide what to cook if you are following a special diet, want to plan your meals ahead, are trying to save money, and avoid impulse purchases.
 Most features in the app are available in the free version – you can download Recipe Calendar for your Android here – https://play.google.com/store/apps/details?id=me.lwwd.mealplan or by searching for Recipe Calendar on your iOS or Android device – available now for your iPhone as well!

-1 Grand prize winner will receive a $150 Amazon Gift Card ($100 card provided by the developers of Recipe Calendar and $50 card is provided by Box Roundup blog) + 1 full year-long premium Pro membership for Recipe Calendar app.
+1 Grand prize winner will receive a $100 Amazon Gift Card ($50 card provided by the developers of Recipe Calendar and $50 card is provided by Box Roundup blog) + premium Pro membership for Recipe Calendar app.

-9 more winners will receive 1 full year-long Pro membership for Recipe Calendar app.
+9 more winners will receive premium Pro membership for Recipe Calendar app.

 Total number of winners = 10 (includes 1 Grand Prize winner, and 9 more membership winners)

 One Grand Prize winner and 9 more membership winners will be selected at the end of the giveaway, and will need to provide a valid e-mail, residential address and phone number to claim the prize.
 This giveaway is open to USA, UK, Canada, and Australia.
-Box Roundup blog will be sending Amazon gift card in the amount of 50 USD to 1 Grand Prize winner, Recipe Calendar will be sending Amazon gift card in the amount of 100 USD to 1 Grand Prize winner, Recipe Calendar will be sending codes to claim Premium Pro memberships for 1 year to use Recipe Calendar to all 10 winners.
+Box Roundup blog will be sending Amazon gift card in the amount of 50 USD to 1 Grand Prize winner, Recipe Calendar will be sending Amazon gift card in the amount of 50 USD to 1 Grand Prize winner, Recipe Calendar will be sending codes to claim Premium Pro memberships to use Recipe Calendar to all 10 winners.
 No purchase necessary.
 Double reward for Pro version buyers!
 Winners who have already purchased a Pro version ($4.99 – $5.99) will be rewarded by a $10 Google Play or AppStore gift card, so don’t wait with the Pro version purchase!
 (To get a $10 store gift card instead of Pro version, please provide us with a screenshot of the purchase order completed at least 1 day before the publication of the giveaway results.)
 No other bloggers associated with this giveaway are responsible for the prize fulfillment.
 Once the prizes are sent out, there will be no returns, substitutions or refunds.